Scheana Marie Gushes Over New Boyfriend After Mike Shay Divorce

 “He’s a really great guy.
 We met 10 years ago— he was working the door at a club I used to go to all the time.
 He asked me out and I said no, and then eventually I said yes,” she said.
 “Timing didn’t work out, but we’re giving it a shot.
 We’ll see.
 We’re taking things very slow.”

 Scheana Marie and Mike Shay met in high school and got married during a 2015 episode of Vanderpump Rules.
-As fans will recall, the former couple also got engaged on the show with the help of several of their co-stars, including Kristen Doute, Katie Maloney, Stassi Schroeder, and Lisa Vanderpump.
+As fans will recall, the former couple also got engaged on the show with the help of several of their co-stars, including Kristen Doute, Katie Maloney, Stassi Schroeder and Lisa Vanderpump.

 While Robert Parks Valletta will not be seen at all during Vanderpump Rules Season 5, Scheana Marie confirmed that she is hoping he will make a few appearances during the show’s upcoming sixth season, which will reportedly begin filming in the next couple of months.